Bolivar Elementary School

 Skirts/Dresses – All skirts must be solid khaki, black, or navy colored, and be a twill cotton or blend.

-Students are expected to adhere to the standard dress policy at all times during the regular school day.
+Students are always expected to adhere to the standard dress policy during the regular school day.
 If a student arrives at school and is not in compliance with the standard dress policy, he/she will not be allowed to attend classes.
-The student will be detained and a parent will be called to bring appropriate clothing for the first violation.
+The student will be detained, and a parent will be called to bring appropriate clothing for the first violation.
 The second violation will result in a one-day in-school suspension; and subsequent violations will result in a conference with parents for further disciplinary consequences.

 Children may be released from school to a parent, guardian, or authorized adult.
 This individual must be listed on the student release form in the office.
 This adult must report to the office and sign his/her name, and departure time in the school logbook.
 The child will meet the parent/guardian in the office, not at the child’s classroom.
 Classes are in session until 3:00 and when a child is checked out early, he/she misses valuable instructional time and assignments.
 The time missed will accumulate and could result in the loss of a perfect attendance award.